-Nichols 1988; Limpus and Nichols 1994; Lanyon et al. 1989) and they may spend anywhere from 80 to 94% of their time submerged (Limpus and Nichols 1994; Lanyon et al. 1989).
-All five species of sea turtles are adversely affected by the Gulf reef fish fishery.
-Incidental captures are relatively infrequent, but occur in all commercial and recreational hook-and-line and longline components of the reef fish fishery.
+All five species of sea turtles are adversely affected by the Gulf of Mexico reef fish fishery.
+Incidental captures are relatively infrequent, but occur in all commercial and recreational hook-and-line components of the reef fishery.
+Loggerhead sea turtles are by far the most frequently incidentally caught sea turtles.
 Captured sea turtles can be released alive or can be found dead upon retrieval of the gear as a result of forced submergence.
-Sea turtles released alive may later succumb to injuries sustained at the time of capture or from exacerbated trauma from fishing hooks or lines that were ingested, entangled, or otherwise still attached when they were released.
-Sea turtle release gear and handling protocols are required in the commercial and for-hire reef fish fisheries to minimize post-release mortality.
+Sea turtles released alive may later succumb to injuries sustained at the time of capture or from exacerbated trauma from fishing hooks or lines that were ingested, entangling, or otherwise still attached when they were released.
+Sea turtle release gear and handling protocols are required in the commercial and for- hire reef fish fisheries to minimize post-release mortality.